 12. Multi-Color Kilim Area Rug

 For a living area, a multi-color kilim rug in browns and beige tones is very subtle and inviting.
 The cushioning on the bottom side of this rug complements the softness of the rugby, preventing it from going too near to your feet and making you feel poked all day, as some other carpets can.
 The 6'6"(L) x 9'(W) size Rug is Handmade Kilim is an affordable way to add opulence to your home.
 The 100% Wool construction ensures it will stand the test of time.
 Available in multiple colors, this rug can be found indoors or outdoors without you having to worry about fading due to exposure.
 RugKnots offer Free Shipping and Returns for up to 30 days—choose the perfect color!

 13. Multi-Color Kilim Area Rug

 The Multi-Color Kilim Area Rug would look great in your modern home.
 It is a beautiful tapestry design with vibrant colors that will delight your senses as well as your eyes.
 This is a fantastic piece for anyone looking for something new and unique for their living room or bedroom.
-Express your love for the flowing colors in a sleek and modern way with this handmade 100% wool patterned rug.
+Express your love for the flowing colors in a sleek and modern way with handmade 100% wool rugs.
 With a mixture of traditional patterns, mixed materials, and contemporary style, you'll be able to find something that's perfect for any space in your home.
 Now go to the RugKnots website and search floor pieces according to your home décor.
 Shop now

 Frequently Asked Questions About Kilim Rugs